nabto/traffic-shaping-router/README.md

   --dyn-delays arg          Delay values for the dynamic delay filter --dyn-delay-res arg       The time resolution of the delay values for delay
                             filter
-  --burst-dur arg           The time in ms when packets are collected for
+  --dyn-losses arg          Loss values for the dynamic loss filter --dyn-loss-times arg      time values for the dynamic loss filter --burst-dur arg           The time in ms when packets are collected for
                             bursts
   --burst-sleep arg         The time in ms between bursts